 What To Plant In June

 Are you wondering what to plant in June?
-Some of the seeds you can plant are beans, beets, carrots, corn, cucumbers, peas, summer squash, and melons.
+Some seeds you can plant are beans, beets, carrots, corn, cucumbers, peas, summer squash, and melons.
 I’m so excited to share this post with you today.
-I really hope you have started a garden, no matter how big or small.
-I feel we must learn to grow some of our own food, my friends.
+I hope you have started a garden, whether big or small.
+My friends, we must learn to grow some of our food.
 I updated this post so we can be ready to learn once again about gardening.

 How I store my garden seeds: